TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-03-03-custom-phpstan-rules-to-improve-every-symfony-project.md

 }
 ```

-Then every single child class has to pass these services into parent constructor:
+Then every single child class has to pass these services into the parent constructor:

 ```php
 final class ProjectController extends AbstractController